pallet/ami-crate/README.md

 The `ami-register` function registers an AMI from an image bundle stored in S3.

+The `cleanup` function removes installed ami-tools, ruby and generated image bundle files.

 ## Testing

-The crate live test is based on environment variables to provide credentials, etc.
+The crate live test is based on loading a `test_credentials.clj` file to provide a credential map that is merged into the ami settings.

 ## Support